Tears of joy as Etigwe Uwa gives succour to Abia widows, indigent folks

 Meanwhile, the beneficiaries poured encomiums on the benefactor who they described as an uncommon philanthropist who has always used his “sweat to give succour to the poor”.

-They prayed God to pour more blessings on him for more impacful service to humanity.
+They prayed to God to pour more blessings on him for more impactful service to humanity.

-The beneficiaries particularly prayed God to give him bigger platform to affect more lives.
+The beneficiaries particularly prayed to God to give him a bigger platform to affect more lives.

 In a brief remark, a chieftain of the All Progressive Congress, APC in Ohafia , Mr Kalu Nwoke, described Uwa as “a man with overflowing milk of human kindness who has rekindled the home of many indigent folks”.